-PR resolution reviews merged PRs for key health indicators to support healthy work patterns.
+PR resolution helps you see your key PR health indicators to support healthy work patterns.

 How to use PR resolution